 This neutral backdrop then allows you to add pops of colour and interest in the rest of your house giving you freedom to experiment with your own personal style and design choices.

 Don’t think a neutral scheme won’t make your Interior unique.
 A neutral scheme will always leave you with endless possibilities to add contrast to a space in other ways.

 You never run the risk of getting tired of a classic neutral scheme.

 Painting a room in a bold colour can be a great idea at first if you love it.
 But what happens when you eventually get sick of looking at it… Which is bound to happen!
 People are constantly changing their minds as things go in and out of taste.

-This is particularly important when you select colours for your kitchen cupboards or your bathroom benchtop where it becomes really expensive when you get tired of your once chosen look.
+This is particularly important when you select colours for your kitchen cupboards or your bathroom benchtop.
+It can become expensive when you get tired of and want to replace your once chosen look.

 The beauty of a natural pallet is if you decide to try something new and want a change all you have to do is add a few inexpensive pillows in a bold colour or a throw.

 Saves a lot of time and money if your not having to repaint a whole room!

 Recommended Colour Scheme For Selling Houses